Curbside Information

 • What if my little one is too young to do an activity?

-• You may find that the activities state for children to do things independently.
-If your little one is too young to do the activities on their own parents can adapt them by doing the activities themselves alongside their child.
+• If your little one is too young to do the activities on their own, parents can adapt them by doing the activities themselves alongside their child.

 • How does that help?
-Well, talking is one of the 5 early literacy practices.
+Talking is one of the 5 early literacy practices.
 It builds a bond between child and caregiver, but also helps them understand vocabulary, comprehension, and language development.

-• Elementary – For youth in grades K-6
+• Elementary – For youth entering grades K-5

 How does the program work?